Privacy Notice

 How long are sessions?

-• I sttucture my day so that you receive a full hour (i.e. rather than a 'therapeutic hour' of 40 - 45 mins, as is common in talking therapies)
+- I stucture my day so that you receive a full hour (i.e. rather than a 'therapeutic hour' of 40 - 45 mins, as is common in talking therapies)

-• 1.5 hour slots are sometimes possible, but due to the structure of my working day, they are less frequently available.
+- I offer 1.5 hour slots too, due to the structure of my working day they are less frequently available.

 How many sessions do I need to have?